KriVaTri/ESPHome-Update-Manager/README.md

 ## Requirements

 - Home Assistant 2024.1 or newer
-- ESPHome integration configured with one or more devices
+- ESPHome integration configured with your devices
-- ESPHome Device Builder (Dashboard) add-on installed and populated with the devices
+- ESPHome Device Builder (Dashboard) add-on installed and populated with your devices

 ## Recommendations